 (b) a fully amortizing monthly principal and interest payment based on the note reset rate using the index value as of the date of the application.
 (In the event that adjustable rate borrowings reset more than 120 days after the date of application, the Participant’s current scheduled monthly loan payment will be used).

-3. Any mortgage insurance premiums expressed as a monthly payment.
+Any mortgage insurance premiums expressed as a monthly payment.

-4. Monthly payments on all closed-end subordinate mortgages.
+Monthly payments on all closed-end subordinate mortgages.

 Payments on all installment debts with more than 6 months of payments remaining, including debts that are in a period of deferment or forbearance.

 Monthly payments on revolving or open-end accounts, regardless of the balance.
 In the absence of a stated payment, the payment will be calculated by multiplying the outstanding balance by 3 percent.

-If the HELOC has a balance but no monthly payment is reported, then documentation shall be obtained verifying the payment amount, or the payment will be calculated by multiplying the outstanding balance by I percent.
+Monthly payments on a Home Equity Line of Credit (HELOC) using the minimum monthly payment reported on the Credit Report (as defined below).
+If the HELOC has a balance but no monthly payment is reported, then documentation shall be obtained verifying the payment amount, or the payment will be calculated by multiplying the outstanding balance by 1 percent.

 Car lease payments, regardless of number remaining.

 Negative net rental income from all investment properties owned.

 Payments under the proposed PACE Assessment and any other special assessments.

 F. Monthly Gross Income.
 “Monthly Gross Income” means the Participant’s income amount before any payroll deductions.
 It includes:

 Social Security payments, including Social Security and adoption subsidies received by adults on behalf of minors or by minors intended for their own support;

 Also includable is 1/12 of the estimated annual energy savings as determined in the Energy Audit by the Participating Energy Advisor.

 G. Municipality.
-“Municipality” shall mean a city, town, or incorporated village that is participating in the PACE Program.
+“Municipality” shall mean a city, town or incorporated village that is participating in the PACE Program.

 H. PACE Agreement.
 “PACE Agreement” means an agreement between the Participant and the PACE Program Administrator for the Municipality in which the applicable Qualifying Property is located that evidences a PACE Assessment on the Qualifying Property.

-I. PACE Assessment.
+PACE Assessment.
 “PACE Assessment” means a special assessment as determined by 24 V.S.A 3261 et seq.
 Repayment of the PACE Assessment will be in periodic installments (the frequency of which shall be the same as the municipal property taxes on the Qualifying Property) of principal and accrued interest reflecting amortization of the principal amount of the assessment over the assessment’s term at the assessment’s interest rate.

 Interest rates are determined by the Master Provider from time to time based on factors including the availability and the cost of funding PACE Assessments and the historical performance of PACE Assessments.

 All terms of the repayment will be included in the PACE Agreement.

 J. PACE Improvement.
 “PACE Improvement” means an improvement or improvements to Qualifying Property that is new and permanently affixed to Qualifying Property and that:

-I. Is a renewable energy project as defined in 30 V.S.A. §8002(2), or
+Is a renewable energy project as defined in 30 V.S.A. §8002(2), or

 Is an eligible project relating to energy efficiency as defined by 24 V.S.A. §3267.

 K. PACE Lien.
 “PACE Lien” means a lien on Qualifying Property securing a PACE Assessment.

-- Municipality or its agent administers one or more of the functions of the PACE Program.
+M. PACE Program Administrator.
+“PACE Program Administrator” means a Municipality or its agent that has elected to administer one or more of the functions of the PACE Program.